MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al581.md

 # Compiler Error AL581
 The length for the type '{0}' must be positive.

+## Description
+The length specified for a data type must be possitve.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also